 All cots sold in the UK must meet the European safety standards, and this includes travel cots.

-Cot mattress safety
+Travel cot mattress safety

-The mattresses in travel cots can be thinner and harder than ones in normal cots, but you still shouldn't add any blankets to the mattress to make it more comfortable, as this can risk your baby overheating.
+The mattresses in travel cots can be thinner and harder than those in regular cots, but this is normal and you shouldn't add any blankets over the top of the mattress to make it more comfortable to sleep on, as this can risk injury or your baby overheating.

 Travel cot wheels